facebookresearch/nevergrad/docs/optimization.rst

 Optimizing machine learning hyperparameters
 -------------------------------------------

 When optimizing hyperparameters as e.g. in machine learning.
-If you don't know what variables (see [parametrization](parametrization.md)) to use:
+If you don't know what variables (see :ref:`Parametrization <parametrizing>` to use:

 - use :code:`Choice` for discrete variables
 - use :code:`TwoPointsDE` with :code:`num_workers` equal to the number of workers available to you.
-See the [machine learning example](machinelearning.md) for more.
+See the :ref:`machine learning examples <machinelearning>` for more.

 Or if you want something more aimed at robustly outperforming random search in highly parallel settings (one-shot):